EldinZenderink/TF2CAutoJoiner/README.md

 TF2Center Auto Joiner is a materializecss / javascript based Auto Joiner is now finally a web application the works fully clientsided! *

+# THE WEBPAGE VERSION IS NO LONGER WORKING, TF2CENTER FIXED THEIR WEBSOCKET LEAK(whatever you want to call it), THE C# STAND ALONE APP IS STILL WORKING THOUGH!

 # Abilitys

   - Auto Join, no more manually clicking on lobbies.